-Navigating the BVI
+Navigating the BVI waters

-The British Virgin Islands are well known as the “sailing capital of the Caribbean”.
+The British Virgin Islands are well known as the “Sailing capital of the Caribbean”.
 Sailors delight in the ability to easily navigate from one island to the next often by sight alone.
-Steady tradewinds, sun-soaked scenic anchorages too numerous to count, and pristine white sand beaches are the envy of marine enthusiasts worldwide.
+Steady trade-winds, sun-soaked scenic anchorages too numerous to count, and pristine white sand beaches are the envy of marine enthusiasts worldwide.
 The protected Sir Frances Drake Channel offers a clear and well marked path through the crystal clear aqua marine waters allowing island hoppers to safely take in the sights and sounds of neighboring ports.

 The Main Islands

+There is some evidence of Amerindian presence on the islands.
+Perhaps in seasonal fishing camps, as far back as 1500 BC.
 Mountains rising from volcanic activity and white sand beaches surround the highest populace in the BVI.
 Almost 24,000 people live and work in and around the principal settlement of Road Town.
 Tortola is well known for its historic sites, beaches such as Smuggler’s Cove and Cane Garden Bay, and marine activities like sailing, surfing, scuba diving & kite boarding.

-Not to Miss in Tortola: Sage Mountain State Park, Smuggler’s Cove, Rhone National Marine Park, Nanny Cay.
+Not to Miss on Tortola: Sage Mountain State Park, Smuggler’s Cove, Nanny Cay and Trellis Bay.

 BVI tourism didn’t take hold until the 1960s when a few enterprising young fellows recognized an untapped gold mine.
 Virgin Gorda was central to this mission with the development of Rockefeller’s Little Dix Resort.
 Today Virgin Gorda is one of the BVI’s main tourist destinations highlighting geologic wonders like “The Baths” – a vast field of volcanic boulders which houses tidal pools, tunnels, grottos and arches.
 Ferry services and small airlines service the island.